 Here for You in the Hard Times

-With offices in Linwood, New Jersey, and downtown Philadelphia, the Law Offices of Richard A. Stoloff has a long history of representing family members of those who died a wrongful death.
+With offices in Linwood, New Jersey and downtown Philadelphia, the Law Offices of Richard A. Stoloff has a long history of representing family members of those who died a wrongful death.
 We provide quality legal services with sensitivity and compassion to survivors in Galloway Township, Northfield, Somers Point, NJ, and everywhere else in South Jersey.

 Wrongful Death Claims in New Jersey